Toroidal solutions in Horava Gravity: Conclusion

 \section{Conclusion}

-In this paper we have studied the toroidal solutions for non relativistic and renormalizable theory of gravity proposed by Horava \cite{Horava:2009uw}.
+In this paper we have studied the toroidal solutions for the non relativistic and renormalizable theory of gravity proposed by Horava \cite{Horava:2009uw}.
 We solved equations of motion by using an ansatz with toroidal symmetry.
 We show our results for general parameters in the theory and in ``detailed balance".

-Our computations in static case show the existence of black hole solutions where their location of horizon depends on the parameters of the theory, when $\Lambda_W<0$.
-We also show that for $\Lambda_W>0$ we have naked singularities.
+The static case found in \cite{Cai:2009pe} shows the existence of black hole solutions where their location of horizon depends on the parameters of the theory, when $\Lambda_W<0$.
+It shows that for $\Lambda_W>0$ we have naked singularities.

-We find our results with both using the method presented in \cite{Lu:2009em} and using the equations of motion presented in \cite{Lu:2009em} and \cite{Kiritsis:2009sh} directly.
+In this paper we find the near horizon geometry of the rotating black hole solutions with small rotating parameter $a$ with respect to $l=\sqrt{-\frac{2}{\Lambda_W}}$.
+So our solution is a series solution in terms of $a$.
+Also we have assume the $\theta$ to $-\theta$ symmetry.
+By imposing these constraints we have found a set of Algebraic equations of motion.
+There is an interesting observation in our solutions for equations of motion.
+There are two types of solutions.
+The first one is independent of $w$ parameter and the Cotton tensor for this solution is zero.
+The other solution depends on $w$ and at $w\rightarrow \infty$ this solution backs to the first solution.

-Using the equations of motion one may try to find the near horizon geometry for extremal rotating solutions.
-We find our solutions as a perturbed solution when the rotation parameter is small, $a\ll l$.
-Our computations show two possible sets of solutions, (in)dependent of the $\omega$ parameter.
-Comparing these results with those in two derivative case one sees that the location of horizon is shifted due to higher derivative corrections this in agreement with results for spherical solutions found in \cite{Lu:2009em}.
+Comparing these results with those found in the two derivative case, one observes that the location of the horizon is shifted due to the higher derivative corrections.
+This is in agreement with the results found for the spherical solutions in \cite{Lu:2009em}.

+It will be interesting to find the exact rotating solution.
+In this case the metric will be a complicated function of $\theta$ and $y$.
+In finding our solutions we have supposed several assumptions, $a\ll l$, $\theta$ to $-\theta$ symmetry and in the case of $w$ dependent solution, the location of the horizon is considered to be independent of $w$.
+In general there is no reason to have these constraints in the exact solution .
+So the near horizon of the exact solution just with the above assumptions must agree with our solutions.
+Note that the regularity condition and the field redefinitions for $t$ and $\theta$ must hold in the exact solution.